correctional Medicine, Primary Care

 Keywords: incarcerated, prison, Covid 19, treatment, prevention, vaccine, adults, management strategies.

 Tiggs-Brown A. Improvements of clinical outcomes in high-risk incarcerate patients diagnosed with Covid-19.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.